 “You still believe that Ehlo’s in a gang?”
 Sam asked.
 “Jacky said Ehlo was exaggerating, remember?”

 “You’re siding with him too?”
-Ming Dao asked, surprised of Sam’s sudden change of mind.
+Ming Dao asked, surprised by Sam’s sudden change of mind.
 “Come on.
 How should we know?
 It’s their words against ours.”

 The others turned to see the five helping Uncle Ben.
 Jacky and Qiao Qiao were washing dishes and putting them back on the dish rack.
 Chen Yi, Ehlo, and Johnny were cleaning up the area.
 Looking at this scene, the others turned back to Ming Dao.